dialog-semiconductor/BLE_SDK6_examples/LPCCSE-45-wakeup-button/Readme.md

 	- arch_set_sleep_mode(ARCH_SLEEP_OFF); This will change the default sleepstate.
     - arch_ble_force_wakeup(); This will wakeup the BLE core when only external event can wake up the system.
     - arch_ble_ext_wakeup_off(); This will enable the BLE core to wakeup the system from sleep.
+	- Furthermore, the source of the interrupt will be checked and displayed accordingly.

 With the wakeup interrupt there isn't a good way do differentiate between level detection and edge detection as is the case with normal GPIO interrupts by setting the correct value in the GPIO_INT_LEVEL_CTRL_REG.